input-output-hk/Alonzo-testnet/Alonzo-exercises/alonzo-white/3_Alonzo-white-exercise-3.md

 4. Transfer some of your test Ada to `wallet.addr` by building, signing and submitting a transaction to the blockchain, as described in the tutorial.

 ```
-cardano-cli transaction build-raw …
+cardano-cli transaction build …
 …
 cardano-cli transaction submit …
 ```
 Confirm that you have successfully funded your wallet.
-Remember that you will have to calculate the fee for the transaction (in Lovelace, a fraction of Ada) and account for it in the transaction (higher level wallets do this for you, of course!
-We only need to do this because we are using the basic CLI commands).
+The `transaction build` command will calculate the required fee for you.
 You may need to wait a short while before the transaction is recorded on chain.
 At this stage, all the nodes that are connected to the testnet chain will be able to verify that you have funded the address.

 ``cardano-cli query utxo …``